dbt-labs/docs.getdbt.com/website/docs/docs/deploy/model-notifications.md

 :::

-To be timely and keep the number of notifications to a reasonable amount when multiple models fail, dbt observes the following guidelines when notifying the owners:
+To be timely and keep the number of notifications to a reasonable amount when multiple models or tests trigger them, dbt observes the following guidelines when notifying the owners:

 - Send a notification to each unique owner/email during a job run about any models (with status of failure/success) or tests (with status of warning/failure/success).
 Each owner receives only one notification, the initial one.
 - Don't send any notifications about subsequent models or tests while a dbt job is still running.